 Zero In on Property Type

 Do you want to manage residential properties, office space, or industrial facilities?
 While it’s not unheard of for property management services to oversee different types of property, newcomers are probably not prepared to take on a diverse spread of real estate.
 Instead, pick one and start there.
 As your business grows and you gain more experience, branching out to multiple types of properties becomes easier and more practical.
 Often, someone gets into this industry because they buy something themselves and learn to manage their own assets before taking on others.
-Would you rather own an apartment building or an office building?
+Would you rather own an apartment building or a trade home.

 Build Strong Relationships with Great Contractors

 Property management means overseeing the maintenance of buildings and the land they sit on, like these professional commercial refrigeration services.
 While it’s possible you’re able to handle a few problems yourself, chances are the majority of the tasks required are outside your wheelhouse.
 These will need to be delegated to outside experts.
 Landscapers, plumbers and painter decorator, it’s important for property managers to build strong relationships with these and other contractors they choose to hire like these ac installation services.

 Be Ready for Odd Hours